hiveot/hub.capnp/thingdir/README.md

 Provide a service for registering and querying of (WoT) Thing Descriptions.

-## Status

-The status of this library is Alpha.
-It is functional but breaking changes can be expected.
-- CRUD Thing Descriptions
-- Update TD's that are published on the message bus
-- Certificate and password based authentication check

-## Audience

-This project is aimed at IoT developers that value the security and interoperability that WoST brings.
-WoST Things are more secure than traditional IoT devices as they do not run a server, but instead connect to a Hub to publish their information and receive actions.

 ## Summary

 This directory service provides the means to store and query Thing Description documents.